madpink/couchdb4livecode/README.md

 # couchdb4livecode

-Daybed - A Library for Apache CouchDB  version:  1.5.8  July 13, 2017
+Daybed - A Library for Apache CouchDB

 Instructions for use are available in the wiki: https://github.com/madpink/couchdb4livecode/wiki